overfullstack/family-tree/README.md

 - Java 8

 ### Design Decisions
 - Family is represented as a Directed graph, with Persons as Nodes and Relations as Edges.
+Adjacency list graph representation is used.
 - Edge is called 'Connection' and it holds From Person, To Person, Generic Relation and Relation Level.
 - The system can support both Generic and Specific type of relations.
 - Relation level of a connection represents the difference of levels above or below, between the persons in relation.